Call for Symposia

 - Acknowledgment that each presenter on the proposal has agreed to participate at the time of the submission.

-- The title and abstract for each individual presentation. title and abstract for each presentation.
+- The title and abstract for each individual presentation.

 - Abstracts should be approximately 150 words or fewer.
 Abstracts longer than 1,250 characters (including spaces) will be automatically truncated by the submissions database.